apache/mesos/docs/clang-format.md

 # ClangFormat

-[ClangFormat](http://llvm.org/releases/3.5.0/tools/clang/docs/ClangFormat.html) is an automatic source code formatting tool which help us focus on the code rather than the formatting.
+[ClangFormat](http://llvm.org/releases/3.5.1/tools/clang/docs/ClangFormat.html) is an automatic source code formatting tool which helps us focus on the code rather than the formatting.

-> The provided configurations try to honor the [Mesos C++ Style Guide](http://mesos.apache.org/documentation/latest/mesos-c++-style-guide/) as much as possible, but there are some limitations.
-Even with these limitations however, ClangFormat will likely be extremely useful for your workflow!
+> The provided configurations try to honor the [Mesos C++ Style Guide](http://mesos.apache.org/documentation/latest/mesos-c++-style-guide/) as much as possible, but there are some limitations which require manual attention.
+Even with these limitations however, ClangFormat will be extremely useful for your workflow!

-## Quick Start

-If you already have an installation of `clang-format` version >= 3.5, follow your editor's [integration instructions](#integrate-with-your-editor) then start formatting!

 ## Setup

-### Install clang 3.5
+### Install `clang-format-3.5`

 #### Ubuntu 14.04